 We designed this course to ensure every student who comes to class has an excellent base understanding of the ashtanga yoga practice, tradition and philosophy.
 We assume that everyone attending our regular classes has attended this Introduction course so that everyone in every class has the same base knowledge.
 This allows every student to feel supported and safe in every class and allows the teachers to know that everyone in the class has a good understanding and respect for the practice.

 Whether you have never tried yoga before or are a seasoned practitioner this is an excellent way to be introduced not only to the practice of ashtanga yoga, but also the Live and Breathe Yoga studio and it’s wonderful teaching team and community.

 plus extra classes during and after the course

-To help you experience all of our teachers and get a good jumpstart with your practice you can also attend any beginner, half primary and reset classes during the course and then for 2 weeks after the course is finished.
-That’s about 40 classes you can attend during the 6 weeks included in the price.
+To help you experience all of our teachers and get a good jumpstart with your practice you can also attend unlimited classes during the 4 weeks of the course.
 Check out our timetable here.

 what is ashtanga yoga?